tdeekens/grunt-licensy/README.md

 - 0.1.1 Add options for tmp directory
 - 0.1.2 Fix tmp dir and peerDependencies
 - 0.1.3 Change dep gathering via shell cmd to node api
-- 0.2.0 Add support for breaking when using a specified blacklisted licsense
+- 0.2.0 Add support for breaking when using a specified blacklisted license
+- 0.2.1 Remove duplicate packages from results (comes from nesting)